iamdaniele/domo/README.md

 ## Domo principles

 - Zero or more components can be reactive.
-- You define components in HTML, and change their state using an Domo class
+- You define components in HTML, and change their state using a Domo class
 - Components render when their state changes (unless you prevent them from doing that)
 - Components are not opinionated and their architecture is flexible